fredx100/svgHeatmap/README.md

 sets.

-There are no external dependencies, which means this project can be used offline, and (the hope is) that it's easier to trust the code if it's not fetching libraries from the web.
+There are no external dependencies, which means this project can be used offline.
+As well as making the project more portable, the hope is that this makes it easier to trust the code.

 ## Installation